mobidic/Captain-ACHAB/README.md

                         --mozaicRate <mozaic rate value from 0 to 1, it will color 0/1 genotype according to this value  (default=0.2 as 20%)>
                         --mozaicDP <ALT variant Depth, number of read supporting ALT, it will give darker color to the 0/1 genotype  (default=5)>
-                        --newHope (only popFreqThr filter is applied (no more filterList nor MPA_ranking filtering) --help (print this command usage)
+                        --newHope (only popFreqThr filter is applied (no more filterList nor MPA_ranking filtering) --affected <comma separated list of samples affected by phenotype (assuming they support the same genotype) >
+                        --favouriteGeneRef <File with transcript references to extract in a new column (1 transcript by line) >
+                        --filterCustomVCF <integer value, penalizes variant if its frequency in the customVCF is greater than [value] (default key of info field : found=[value])  >
+                        --filterCustomVCFRegex <string pattern used as regex to search for a specific field to filter customVCF (default key of info field: 'found=')  >";
+                        --help (print this command usage)

 ```